Environmental Living Program at Tomales Bay

 * Equipment and Materials: Obsidian for flintknapping; materials for basketry; pump drills; traditional stone mortar and pestle

-* Cooking supplies: A complete set of cookware and serving dishes is available at the site; firewood and charcoal will be provided
+* Cooking supplies: A complete set of cookware and serving dishes is available at the site; firewood will be provided

 * Cleaning supplies

 * Transportation to and from Tomales Bay State Park.